Football Canada: International Bowl series

-First played in 2014, the annual International Bowl series is a collaboration between Football Canada and USA Football featuring a series of exhibition games between the rival football nations in Texas in January and February.
+Played from 2014–20, the annual International Bowl series was a collaboration between Football Canada and USA Football featuring a series of exhibition games between the rival football nations in Texas in January and February.
 The event built on the previous International Bowl (2010 – 2013) format of Team USA vs. Team World.

-Canada's under-18 team for the International Bowl is selected from the top players and coaches at the prior summer's Football Canada Cup.
+Canada's under-18 team for the International Bowl was selected from the top players and coaches at the prior summer's Football Canada Cup.

 National Coaching Certification Program

 Football Canada offers coaches training through the National Coaching Certification Program (NCCP) for flag, touch and tackle football.